elchs/LetoDBf/Readme.txt

  Dis-connnect current connection, returns boolean if a connection is disconnected.
  With optional param <cAddress> that connection is tried to disconnect.

-      LETO_DETECT( [ cService ], [ nNrOfPossible ], [ nPort ] )
+      LETO_DETECT( [ cService ],[ nNrOfPossible ],[ nPort ] )  ==> cServerIP
- This functions sends a broadcast to a specific network given by avail interfaces, loopback (lo) and other interfaces without MAC address are excluded from that.
+ This functions sends a broadcast into the local network, to all available interfaces, (virtual) interfaces loopback (lo) and other without MAC address are excluded from that.
  Default <cService> is "letodb", and this is correlating to the server side: see in example letodb.ini for config option: BC_Services = letodb;
- Such LetoDBf server then will respond to this query with its IP address.
+ Such configured LetoDBf server then will respond to this query with its IP/Port, where <cServerIP> is in the format: "//9.9.9.9:2812/" to be used i.e. to connect to the server: Leto_Connect( Leto_Detect() ),
- With <nNrOfPossible> can be selected between server, if more than one server is active.
+ With <nNrOfPossible> can be selected between multiple server responding to same service name.
  Alternative to new build-in at server was before a standalone exe: 8.2.
 'Uhura'

       LETO_SETCURRENTCONNECTION( cAddress )                    ==> cAddress